Why a Rare Disease Diagnosis Matters Beyond Treatment

 We talked about the doctor's hesitation and the idea that having the diagnosis wouldn't change anything.
 He was right in one sense.
 Medically speaking, having a name for the symptoms does not change her current treatment plan.

 Following the diagnosis, she wasn't given any new medications.
-She wasn't told that she would need more frequent trips to the doctor to follow up or anything like that.
-The doctor suggested a few small lifestyle changes and sent her on her way.
+She wasn't told that she would need more frequent trips to the doctor to follow up, either.
+The doctor simply suggested a few small lifestyle changes and sent her on her way.

-The benefits of having a diagnosis for my rare disease
+Beyond treatment: The benefits of a rare disease diagnosis

-I'm not currently on any medications for the management of my disease.
-But having an official diagnosis and being a member of many neuroendocrine communities online has been extremely beneficial for me and many others who live with rare diseases.
+I'm not currently on any medications for the management of my own disease.
+But having an official diagnosis and being a member of many neuroendocrine communities online has been extremely beneficial for me and many others navigating rare conditions.

 Doctors gave me one lens through which to view my illness, but the community has given me many different lenses through which to view my condition.